achakra9/parse-quantum-chemistry-outputs/README.md

 This repository will contain scripts to parse various quantum chemistry software outputs.

-## Q-Chem
+## GAMESS

-This directory contains details about how to analyze Q-Chem output files.
+This directory contains details about how to analyze GAMESS output files.